kaapana/kaapana/docs/source/development_guide/general_dev_guide.rst

 **Note**

-In order to get a general idea about how to use the platform and to get an idea about its individual parts checkout the :ref:`platform_user_guide`.
+In order to get a general idea about how to use the platform and to get an idea about its individual parts checkout the :ref:`user_guide`.